Greetings!

 Every morning you get up, grab a cup of coffee, check your phone (maybe not in that particular order — if you’re like me, you’re probably on your phone long before you’ve had your first cup of coffee).

-on Substack have written; checking to see which podcasts have dropped; checking your X feed to see what the people you follow are posting.
+And for the next 30 min or so, you’re scrolling: checking our inbox to see what people on Substack have written; checking to see which podcasts have dropped; checking your X feed to see what the people you follow are posting.

 And everything you read and hear confirms what you already know: the world is going to hell in a dump truck(we’re waaaay past handbaskets).
 By the time you’ve finished scrolling, you think to yourself, “Thank God I’m not the only one who sees this happening and thinks it’s completely insane!”